AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

    **Note**: If you have created a metadata rule in the same namespace, you can enter a selected metadata key instead of a stream name in the `Search` field to select a more specific set of streams.

-1. Select any stream in the query results to display the individual data fields of the stream in the `Data Item Details` pane.
+1. Select any stream or asset in the query results to display the individual data fields of the stream in the `Data Item Details` pane.

    **Note**: You can click the **Add Query** button to create as addtional queries.